AGoyal0512/AGoyal0512/README.md

 ## Hey there! 👋

-I'm Agam Goyal, a sophomore at the University of Wisconsin - Madison, majoring in Computer Science and Data Science, and doing a minor in Economic Analytics.
+I'm Agam Goyal, a sophomore at the University of Wisconsin - Madison majoring in Computer Science and Data Science, and doing a minor in Economic Analytics.
 For the last 2 years, I've been interested in data science and machine learning, and deeply inspired by their utility in various fields today.

 Apart from focusing on the learning from classwork, I like to augment my skills by involving myself in extra-curricular activities like clubs, active research work, directed studies and independent projects.

-My GitHub contains code and files from the projects I work on, competitions I participate in and also a potential personal website in the future.
+My GitHub profile contains code and deliverables from the projects I work on and competitions I participate in.

 ### 🏆 My GitHub Stats